How To Make Black Coffee Taste Good Without Creamer And Sugar

 Even the better ground coffee like Starbucks or Dunkin’ Donuts is pre-ground weeks ago.
 When not months.

 As a side note: a blade grinder would be enough for now.
 You know, the small ones you grind spices with.
+Here’s a list of the best burr grinders.

 But don’t make the mistake and keep the ground coffee in the bag you bought it.
 Refill it in an airtight container.
 Best if it’s opaque.
 Because coffee does not like light and air.
 It will become stale faster.